dangerousfood/turnkey-gov/README.md

 # Turnkey Governor
-Turnkey Governor is a repository used to simply deploy OpenZeppelin Governor and ERC-20 token with safe defaults.
+Turnkey Governor is a repository used to easily deploy OpenZeppelin Governor and ERC-20 token with safe defaults.

+## Overview
+This repository provides a streamlined way to deploy:
+- An ERC-20 token with governance capabilities (based on OpenZeppelin's ERC20Votes)
+- A Governor contract (based on OpenZeppelin's Governor with various extensions)

+The ERC-20 token includes:
+- Initial transfer pausing (can be enabled later)
+- Blacklisting capabilities
+- Support for delegation and voting

+The Governor contract includes:
+- Simple counting mechanism (one token = one vote)
+- Quorum fraction calculation
+- Configurable proposal threshold
+- Vote extension to prevent late quorum issues

 ## Requirements
 - git